-Year One of the project launches with an exploration of climate change impact felt close to home.
-Called "Rising Tides," the program addresses the impacts of climate change on the Chesapeake Bay Watershed, and features two new string quartet works commissioned by The Clarice from composers Alexandra Gardner and Adrian B. Sims, as well as a new collection of visual works by photographer Jay Fleming.
+The Tesla Quartet premiered the first installment of their monumental 2-year climate change hybrid performance project with the Clarice Smith Performing Arts Center at University of Maryland.
+Called "Rising Tides," the program addresses the impacts of climate change on the Chesapeake Bay Watershed, and features two new string quartet works, as well as a new collection of visual works by photographer Jay Fleming.
 Adding another dimension to the project, the Tesla Quartet and The Clarice have partnered with the ImmerSphere augmented reality platform to offer the audience the opportunity to experience this music in two ways.
-The hybrid premiere will be both live and in augmented reality, where viewers can experience the commissioned works in uniquely curated 360° virtual environments.
-There will also be a Walking Concert with various movements of the quartets and their 360° environments geolocated around the University of Maryland campus.
-As part of their residency, the Tesla will also hold workshops with student composers to read and perform their works.
+The hybrid performance premiered as both live and in augmented reality, where viewers can experience the commissioned works in uniquely curated 360° virtual environments.

 Rising Tides: Program Offering